Office of Highway System Information and Performance

 Highway Performance Monitoring System (HPMS)

-Eric Wong, Branch Chief
+Hoang Pham, Branch Chief

 The Highway Performance Monitoring System (HPMS) is a federally mandated inventory system and planning tool, designed by FHWA to assess the nation's highway system.
 HPMS was created in 1978 as a continuing, sample-based monitoring program that requires annual data reporting instead of biennial special studies.
 The HPMS Branch provides information to State and Federal Legislators necessary to ensure the connectivity, integrity, continuity, and functionality of the highway system and of the California Road System (CRS).
 We provide data to the Governor's office, the State Legislators, and the Federal Highway Administration in order to secure transportation funding for California's highways.
 Accurate, complete, and reliable information is provided to decision makers in the Federal Government, State Legislature, the Governor's office, and to other government agencies.
 We maintain the connectivity, functionality, integrity, numbering system, and naming of the State Highway System.
 We assist in meeting Federal funding requirements.
 We work towards the safe, expeditious, and efficient transportation of goods, services, and the traveling public across, through, and within California.
 Caltrans improves mobility across California using our data.